oracle-devrel/cd3-automation-toolkit/docs/cd3exceltabs.md

  - Firewall-Policy-DecryptRule
  - Firewall-Policy-Secrules

+After the required details are filled in, choose "OCI Firewall" under the SetUpOCI menu to create the Firewall and its policy.

+It is recommended to execute the validator script for Firewall, to validate the input values before proceeding to create.

-Once this is complete you will find the generated output terraform files in location :
+Once the toolkit execution is complete,  you will find the generated output terraform files in the below location :

 ---> **<outdir\>/<region\>/<service_dir\>/<prefix\>_firewall*.auto.tfvars**